Energy for Off-Grid Gas and Hybrid for Container Home

 This off-grid Mica cabin located in Ontario (Canada) uses two 100lbs LPG tanks for cooking and heating (Solar panels provide electrical energy).
 Source: Exploring Alternatives (www.cabinscape.com)

 Large above-the-ground LPG tank.
 Source: Lapesa (Spain)

-The most popular off-grid alternatives for off-grid energy are PV panels, Heat collectors and recently wind-turbines.
-In practice however, none of them can guarantee continuous 100% supply of energy as all of them are very weather dependent.
-Short daylight time, cloudy or rainy days or still air may lead to even prolonged shortages of energy.
+The most popular off-grid alternatives for off-grid energy are PV panels, Heat collectors, and recently wind turbines.
+In practice, however, none of them can guarantee a continuous 100% supply of energy as all of them are very weather dependent.
+Short daylight time, cloudy or rainy days, or still air may lead to even prolonged shortages of energy.
 Only hydropower is almost immune to weather (provided reasonable lengths of dry seasons).

 To avoid frequent weather-dependent shortages of energy, off-grid locations may use hybrid systems.
 Combining PV with Heat-collecting panels is one of the most frequently used mixed configurations.
 However, as both depend on the same factor (sunlight) they do not provide better energy security, but rather optimize the use of resources (in this case the sun).

-Much better alternative provides combination of solar and wind powers.
-When financial reasons (cost) and/or lack of relevant permits (wind, water) exclude feasibility of the hybrid system, the popular alternative is the backup generator.
+A much better alternative provides a combination of solar and wind power.
+When financial reasons (cost) and/or lack of relevant permits (wind, water) exclude the feasibility of the hybrid system, the popular alternative is the backup generator.
 It’s usually affordable, although far from being eco-friendly (especially when running on diesel) and quite noisy, so if you go for that, it should be only used as a “last resort” solution.